Today I’ll show you how to travel alone for the first time.

 Joseph’s books inspired me to discover a deeper meaning in my first 3 months of solo travel from down through Central America back in 2014.

 Let’s be honest, we’d all prefer the right type of challenges; the type that plays to our strengths.
-But then, ask yourself, is it a challenge if you’re reliving something you’ve known or experienced before?
+But then, ask yourself, is it really a challenge if you鈥檙e reliving something you’ve experienced before?

 Having a mentor is paramount to being challenged.